 Ford Fusion owners have reported 8 problems related to transmission solenoid (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Fusion based on all problems reported for the Fusion.

 Transmission has had problems since 16,000 miles when I first bought the car.
 Had it in many times for issues with the transmission not shifting properly at high way speeds.
 Would slow down and move over to passing lane and speed up and it would jerk.
 Park to drive and park to reverse would also have the same issues.
 3 dealers later they finally found solenoids and another part was bad (about 90,000 miles) for someone to finally find the problem.
 Had it back in 3 months later to have the same parts replaced again as they went out.
 Just took it in Nov.
 2017 a year later and am being told the transmission is better off being replaced.
 I complained every 5,000 miles at oil changes to the dealer about the problem that should have been caught under warranty.
 I'm now stuck without being able to drive my car due to $3,000 estimate for what is wrong that they know of before opening the transmission up which could result in more $$ or pay $5,000 for a remanufactured one.